 There isn’t a commonly agreed upon definition of agile requirements management or a single set of processes that will automatically make you agile if you implement it.
 However, there are concepts, processes and tools that support an agile approach to requirements management.

 The foundation of an agile approach to requirements management is rooted in flexibility.
-You can easily iterate and make changes, so that you can end up with a more accurate outcome and avoid off-target deliveries and missed deadlines.
+Flexibility means you can easily iterate and make changes, so that you end up with a more accurate outcome and avoid off-target deliveries and missed deadlines.

-Agile requirements gathering is focused on developing the product faster and more accurately addressing the customer’s needs.
-Collaboration is critical, so that everyone on the team has a firm understanding of the customer’s true needs and how they affect RM.
+Agile requirements gathering is focused on developing the product faster while addressing customers’ needs more accurately.
+Collaboration is critical; everyone on the team must have a firm understanding of the customer’s true needs and how they affect RM.

-In contrast, teams that don’t use agile requirements are susceptible to unproductive work time, a lengthy review process, potential for rework and even product defects.
+In contrast, teams that don’t use agile requirements are susceptible to unproductive work time, a lengthy review process, excessive rework, and even serious defects in the released product.